-Our business model is two-fold.
-For the consumer market, it includes a focused customer strategy in which we target market-leading customers, who primarily serve the market for differentiated mobile products.
-Our belief is that a large majority of our revenue will continue to come from less than 100 consumer customers as we transition to this business model.
-For the consumer customers, we have identified and plan to continue to identify the customers we want to serve with our solutions, and are currently in different stages of engagement with a number of these customers.
-The other half of the business model is targeted at the IoT customers that are deploying AI solutions.
+Our business model is targeted on ensuring our products are easy-to-use for the broad electronics market, particularly ones that are focused on enabling their products with AI solutions.
 This go-to-market strategy focuses on a broader sales and marketing approach.
-Unlike the consumer market, the IoT market for AI solutions is made up of hundreds, if not thousands, of individual customers.
+The IoT market for AI solutions is made up of hundreds, if not thousands, of individual customers.
 We have identified reference designs, evaluation systems and evaluation software kits that we can enable our channel sales partners to sell to these customers.
 We believe our solutions are resonating with our target customers who value the differentiated user experience, lower power consumption, platform design capability, rapid time-to-market, longer time-in-market and low total cost of ownership available through the use of our solutions.

 We sell our products through a network of sales managers in North America, Europe and Asia.
-In addition to our corporate headquarters in Sunnyvale, California, we have international sales operations in China, Japan, Taiwan, South Korea and the United Kingdom.
+In addition to our corporate headquarters in San Jose, California, we have international sales operations in China, Japan, Taiwan, South Korea and the United Kingdom.
 Our sales personnel and independent sales representatives are responsible for sales and application support for a given region, focusing on major strategic accounts, and managing our channel sales partners such as distributors.

 Our customers typically order our products through our distributors.
-Currently, we have two distributors in North America and a network of sixteen distributors throughout Europe and Asia to support our international business.
+Currently, we have two distributors in North America and a network of sixteen distributors and sales representative throughout Europe and Asia to support our international business.